 In unipartite networks, each link is a shared pollinator functional group connecting potentially interacting individual plants.
-From the individual based unipartite network, we calculated several centrality measures that are frequently used to describe influence in social network analysis using igraph (Csardi & Nepusz 2006).
+From the individual based unipartite network, we calculated several centrality measures that are frequently used to describe influence in social network analysis using igraph (Csardi & Nepusz 2006) - also LOVE.
 In species networks, these measures describe the importance of species (Gonzalez 2010, Jordano 2006).
 Degree centrality is the number of links per individual.
-In plant-plant networks it describes the number of interactions with conspecifics i.e. the mating pool and the number of heterospecifics i.e. potential competitors/facilitators.
-Eigancentrality extends the concept of degree centrality but takes into the account of the importance i.e. degree of the interactors.
-Individuals that interact frequently with other highly connected individuals are more poised to influence the full network.
-They interact with dense substructures within the network.
-Betweenness is number of times a node lies on the shortest path between other nodes and describes the importance of a node on connecting the parts of the network (Freeman 1978; Martín-González et al. 2010).
+In plant-plant networks, centrality describes the number of interactions with conspecifics such as the mating pool and the number of heterospecifics and?or? the potential competitors/facilitators.
+Eigancentrality extends the concept of degree centrality but takes into the account of the importance of degree of the interactors?? degree means number of? or extent of?.
+Individuals that interact frequently with other highly connected individuals are more likely to influence the full network because they can interact with dense substructures within the network.
+Betweenness is the number of times a node lies on the shortest path between other nodes and describes the importance of a node on connecting the parts of the network (Freeman 1978; Martín-González et al. 2010) and estimates what process?.

 We fit GLMM (glmmTMB) (Brooks et al. 2017) using the bipartite and unipartite network indices as response variables and the individual plant traits, local floral neighbourhood and study day as predictors.
 Plant species was included in all models as a random effect and the link function depended on the distribution of the indice variable (Table A2).
 Models were compared to intercept only models using AIC and likelihood ratio tests with χ2 approximations.

-Betweenness values were continuous and zero-inflated (n = 141, Figure A2), so we first modelled the likelihood of an individual having a betweenness value > 0 using a binomial mixed effect model.
+Betweenness values were continuous and zero-inflated (n = 141, Figure A2).
+Consequently, we first modeled the likelihood of an individual having a betweenness value > 0 using a binomial mixed effect model.
 A high number of ultra-peripheral nodes is typical in pollination networks (Guimera & Amaral 2005; Dupont et al. 2011).
-We then log-transformed the continuous part to meet the assumptions of normality and modelled it using a Gaussian error distribution (residuals: W = 0.98854, p-value = 0.5491).
-These indices provide information about how individual context contributes to node positioning, importance and overall network structure.
+We then log-transformed the continuous part to meet the assumptions of normality and modeled it using a Gaussian error distribution (residuals: W = 0.98854, p-value = 0.5491).
+These indices describe individual context contributions to node positioning, importance, and the overall network structure.

 Access to conspecifics

 To relate an individual plant’s access to conspecifics and exposure to heterospecifics to centrality and individual context, we used an unweighted, unipartite network i.e. interaction strength is not considered to count the number of linked conspecifics and heterospecifics for each individual.
 The number of connected and unconnected conspecific or heterospecific plants were used as binomial response variable in quasibinomial GLMM (MASS) (Venables & Ripley 2013) to account for overdispersion and plant species was included as a random effect.
-Degree, eiganvector and closeness centrality measures were strongly and positively correlated with each other (Table A3).
-Thus, only degree centrality was included in these models because it is the most commonly reported measure.
-Betweenness centrality, study day, visitation rates, shrub density and floral display size were also used as predictors.
-Models were compared to random intercept using AIC and likelihood ratio tests.
+Degree, eiganvector, and closeness centrality measures were strongly and positively correlated with each other (Table A3).
+Hence, only degree centrality was included in these models because it is the most commonly reported measure in the network literature.
+Betweenness centrality, study day, visitation rates, shrub density and floral display size were used as predictors.
+Models were compared to random intercept only models using AIC and likelihood ratio tests to identify best models or maybe say the most parsimonious models.

 Unipartite modularity